magento/devdocs/guides/v2.0/get-started/authentication/gs-authentication-oauth.md

 For details about OAuth 1.0a, see [The OAuth 1.0 Protocol](https://tools.ietf.org/html/rfc5849)

-To configure your third-party application (represented as an Integration in Magento) to use OAuth-based authentication to access Magento's Web APIs, read these sections:</p>
+To configure your third-party application (represented as an Integration in Magento) to use OAuth-based authentication to access Magento's Web APIs, read these sections:
 <ul>
    <li><a href="#oauth-process">Integration registration</a></li>
    <li><a href="#http-post">HTTP POST with OAuth credentials</a></li>